jarecoo/practice/notes.md

 - “Be you and be cool with it…There is nothing more satisfying than being loved for who you are and nothing more painful than being loved for who you’re not, but pretending to be.”
 The Happiness Equation, p.238
 - “Settling into your true, weird, authentic self isn’t easy, but it’s the most satisfying way to have everything” The Happiness Equation, p 243
 - “You can search throughout the entire universe for someone who is more deserving of your love and affection than you are yourself, and that person is not to be found anywhere.
 You yourself, as much as anybody in the entire universe deserve your love and affection.” - Buddha
+- Self awareness leads to self-discovery.
+Self-discovery leads to self-familiarity, which leads to self-satisfaction, self-love, and self-care.
 - “Confidence isn’t ‘They will like me.’
 Confidence is ‘I’ll be fine if they don’t.’”
 - “I can’t afford to hate people.
 I don’t have that kind of time.“ -Bob Ross
 - “Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that.” - MLK